tim-lawson/bp/README.md

 cargo build --release
 ```

-Add the binary to your path:
+Add the binary to your PATH:

 ```sh
 export PATH="$PATH:/path/to/bp/target/release"